open-pioneer/trails-build-tools/packages/vite-plugin/README.md

 To manually build the plugin, run `pnpm run build`.
 This build does _not_ include tests.

-`pnpm run dev` will continuously rebuild the code (including tests files).

-`pnpm run test` will execute all tests using mocha.
+`pnpm run test` will execute all tests using vitest.
-If you create a new test file, make sure to list it in `src/all.test.ts`.
-It will not run otherwise.

 ### Debugging the vite plugin